 Are there any side effects from taking probiotics?

-If you have never taken probiotics before and your diet is quite poor, you might notice some changes initially but your stomach should eventually adjust.
+If you’ve never taken probiotics before and your diet is quite poor, you might notice some changes initially to your daily habits, but your stomach should eventually adjust.

 Health starts from the inside and shows on the outside.
 If you take care of your body, your body will take care of you and hopefully you’ll grow an amazing head of hair!